 Since ActiveRecord provides easy interfaces for querying from our database, we

-by an author, title, or containing a Chapter
+can quickly find all Books by an author, title, or containing a Chapter.

 > Book.where(author: "H. P. Lovecraft")